Cauayan, Isabela: Culture

 Gawagaway-yan Festival of Cauayan is a celebration of the city's bountiful livelihood and merriment for the ethno-linguistic groups residing in Cauayan.
 It also traces and gives due recognition to the ancestry of Cauayenos from the ethno linguistic group called Gaddang and recognizes the diversity of the cultural groups residing in Cauayan through streetdancing, float parade and other indigenous activities.

 Cauayan traces its roots to the people of Gaddang, whom the city celebrates during the annual festival of Gawagaway-yan.
 This celebration features a street dance competition, a float parade and assorted activities that different ethno-linguistic groups participate in.

 The city was once tobacco land, and there are still reminders of this past at the Old Tabacalera Warehouse, known as Compania General de Tabacos de Filipinas during the Spanish period.
-This local tobacco industry was a massive enterprise going all the way back to 1881, when it first started supplying the Tobacco Monopoly of the Spanish government.
+This local tobacco industry was a massive enterprise going all the way back to 1881, when it started supplying the Tobacco Monopoly of the Spanish government.
 The old Tabacalera Warehouse is part of Hacienda San Luis, an eco-tourism park in the city.

 Aside from the majestic view of Cagayan river from the 250m long and 30 ft high zip line, Hacienda San Luis is a home for cultural heritage.
 Museo San Luis features how tobaccos are made for the Manila-Acapulco galleon trade.
 It also showcases sculptures of St. Luis (Louis) and several masterpieces.